 Dixon Nursing & Rehab is located in Dixon, Missouri.
 Sporting an overall grade of A-, this is clearly a very strong nursing home.
-In fact, we ranked this facility in the top quarter of all nursing homes in the country.
-This nursing home's impressive report card was highlighted by its inspection rating, which you can find in the next paragraph.
+We rated this facility in the top 50 nursing homes in Missouri.
+The best aspect of this nursing home's impressive profile was its inspection reports.
+We discuss inspections in the next section

 Dixon Nursing & Rehab